MicrosoftDocs/azure-devops-docs/docs/pipelines/process/tasks.md

 >
 > To use this capability you must be working on Azure Pipelines and enable the **Task tool installers** [preview feature](../../project/navigation/preview-features.md).

-Tool installers enable your build process to install and control your dependencies.
+Tool installers enable your build pipeline to install and control your dependencies.
 Specifically, you can:

 * Install a tool or runtime on the fly (even on [Microsoft-hosted agents](../agents/hosted.md)) just in time for your CI build.

 * Validate your app or library against multiple versions of a dependency such as Node.js.

-For example, you can set up your build process to run and validate your app for multiple versions of Node.js.
+For example, you can set up your build pipeline to run and validate your app for multiple versions of Node.js.

 ### Example: Test and validate your app on multiple versions of Node.js